Juno - “First Fruits”

-June, from the Latin Iunius, is named for Juno—the Roman goddess revered as a protector, nurturer, and guardian of marriage and childbirth.
+June, from the Latin Iunius, is named for Juno—the Roman goddess revered as a protector, nurturer, and guardian of marriage (unity) and childbirth (creation/ generation).
 The month of June represents warmth, nurturing care, and the flourishing of life in its countless expressions.
-Historically, this was a season of joy, celebration and abundance, marked by midsummer rites that honored the fruitful earth, and the sustaining bonds of community.
+Historically, this was a season of joy, celebration, gratitude and abundance, marked by midsummer rites that honored the fruitful earth, and the sustaining bonds of community.

-our nature.
-Human beings are garden-keepers, we are cultivators, we thrive when we care for.
-As we move into June, let’s instead focus our intention on conscious nurturing—of our bodies, spirits, and true connections with the lives entrusted to our care.
+Human beings are garden-keepers, we are cultivators, and we thrive when we care for.
+As I move into this, my 40th June, I mean to focus my intention on conscious nurturing—of my complete self; spirit, mind, emotions and body, and of my genuine connections and relationships.

 The Superficial Front Arm Line